 - Pre-scheduled surgeries or treatments at in-network medical facilities contracting with ancillary staff who are outside your network

 Hospitals and emergency care facilities contract with ancillary providers such as radiologists, anesthesiologists, and pathologists for staff positions.
 These on-staff providers may or may not be providers within your healthcare network.
-Anesthesiologists in particular, are often selected by the surgeon to assist your surgical team―not because they are in your healthcare network, but because they share a history of working well together.
-Treatment by out-of-network providers would likely result in an unexpected, sizable, surprise or balance billing.
+Surgeons often select their anesthesiologists because they share a history of working well together.
+Treatment by out-of-network providers would likely result in an unexpected, sizable, surprise, or balance billing.

 - Emergency air transport to a trauma center

 Serious accidents often occur on the backroads and highways of remote, rural areas of Indiana.
-Although every county in the state of Indiana has a hospital or limited treatment facility, accidents involving extreme and catastrophic injuries may necessitate advanced diagnostics and treatment options.
-Transportation from rural locales to major metropolitan trauma centers often require transport by air ambulance.
-Since 1978, emergency air-transport services have been federally regulated by the Airline Deregulation Act.
-It is not at all unusual for a patient air-lifted to Indianapolis to receive a bill in the amount of $25,000 – $50,000 and up.
+And though all 92 Indiana counties have a treatment facility, extreme and catastrophic injuries require advanced diagnostics and treatment.
+Transportation from rural locales to major metropolitan trauma centers often requires transport by air ambulance.
+The Airline Deregulation Act has regulated emergency air-transport services since 1978.
+And many patients air-lifted to Indianapolis receive bills for $25,000 – $50,000, and up.

 Does Legislation Protect Insured Patients?

-In 2020 and early 2021, the state of Indiana and the federal government respectively passed legislation to protect consumers from surprise billing.
+In 2020 and 2021, Indiana and the federal government passed respective legislation to protect insured patients from surprise billing.

-The legislation passed by the Indiana General Assembly and effective July 1, 2020, has yet to address surprise bills generated from emergency room visits resulting from vehicular accidents.
-As an Indianapolis eastside personal injury law firm, we will eagerly watch for the Indiana Assembly to address this loophole in the current legislation.
+The legislation passed by the Indiana General Assembly has yet to address surprise bills generated from emergency room visits.
+Our law firm will eagerly watch for the Indiana Assembly to address this loophole in the current legislation.

-The federal legislation entitled the “No Surprises Act” is somewhat vague in that the intent of the Act is to protect the consumer in states where balance billing policies are non-existent.
-Over time, the limits of the federal legislation will be tested and tried, as to how far this piece of legislation goes to protect Hoosiers who incur accident-related emergency room charges from out-of-network providers and federally regulated air ambulances.
+The federal legislation entitled the “No Surprises Act” is somewhat vague in that the intent of the Act is to protect medical consumers in states where balance billing policies are non-existent.
+Over time, the courts will test and try any limitations of the Act.
+But until that time arrives, the question persists.
+“Will the No Surprises Act shield accident victims intentionally excluded from state legislation?”

 Experienced Indianapolis Eastside Motorcycle Accident Lawyer

 Ward & Ward Law Firm* is a personal injury law firm with nearly a century of combined experience in personal injury law, representing plaintiffs who have been injured through no fault of their own.
-Until these balance billing issues are sorted out (perhaps in the courts), contact your Indianapolis eastside motorcycle accident lawyer if you or someone you know has been injured or has died as a result of injuries received in a vehicular crash.
+The courts will sort out problems that may arise from the legislation.
+Until such time, call your accident lawyer with questions about your out-of-network charges.
 You may also be interested in our firm’s article about the RAP Clause.